-- With job changes and the ability to transfer balances to personal RRSPs and locked-in accounts - CAP members may be holding locked-in balances from previous employer pension/savings plans. - Many workers with access to a DCPP today may also have or have had access to a DBPP in the past either through their current or previous employer(s).
+- With job changes and the ability to transfer balances to personal RRSPs and locked-in accounts - CAP members may be holding locked-in balances from previous employer pension/savings plans. - Many workers with access to a DCPP today may also have or, in the past, had access to a DBPP - either through their current or previous employer(s).
 The DCPP was often seen as a supplement to the DBPP.
-As a result, many boomers in particular are likely to draw a significant portion of their retirement income from their accumulated benefits in these legacy DBPPs. - We are seeing double digit growth each year in the number of businesses adding a TFSA to their workplace plan.
+As a result, many boomers in particular are likely to draw a significant portion of their retirement income from their accumulated benefits in these legacy DBPPs.

+- We are seeing double digit growth each year in the number of businesses adding a TFSA to their workplace plan.
 It's another convenient and easy way for employees to save at work. - 2 Willis Towers Watson Global Pension Assets Study January 2017

-The average account balance for plan members in workplace plans within our universe is just under \$75,000 but the Academic sector is considerably stronger, typically reflecting the long tenure that most employees in this sector have with the same employer.
+The average account balance for plan members in workplace plans within our universe is approximately \$ 73,000.
+The Associations & Affiliations sector is tracking slightly lower when we look at the average account balance.